 The Health Benefits of Pumpkins & Pumpkin Seeds

 To sign up for my free, popular, upbeat, and information-packed monthly Healthy Living Newsletters that are not available to the general public, click HERE.
-It takes 10 seconds to sign-up and you'll receive a free full color cookbook, Conscious Cuisine, among other gifts.
+It takes 10 seconds to sign-up and you'll receive several free gifts.

-Just because Halloween only comes around once each year, that’s no reason to forget about pumpkins the rest of the time, as I write about in my books The Curative Kitchen & Lifestyle and also WIRED FOR HIGH-LEVEL WELLNESS..
+Just because Halloween and autumn only comes around once each year, that’s no reason to forget about pumpkins the rest of the time, as I write about in my book A HUG IN A MUG: Revitalize with Fruits, Veggies, Juices, Soups, Spices, Teas & Healthy Living Extras.
 Fresh or canned, this colorful fruit (not a vegetable) can help keep you healthy for many months of the year.
 Like melons, it is a member of the gourd family.
 They offer lots of beta-carotene (only carrots and sweet potatoes have more) and are the number-one source of alpha-carotene, a cancer inhibitor that’s even more powerful than beta-carotene, according to studies.
 Researchers looking at the diets of more than 100,000 people found that those people who consumed the most alpha-carotene had as much as a 63 percent lower incidence of lung cancer.

 Carotenoids are deep orange-, yellow-, or red-colored, fat-soluble compounds that occur in a variety of plants.
 Carotenoids protect the plants from sun damage while they help them attract birds and insects for pollination.
 Carotenoids have been linked to a host of health-promoting and disease-fighting activities.
 They decrease the risk of various cancers, including those of the lung, colon, bladder, cervical, breast, and skin.
 In the landmark Nurses’ Health Study, women with the highest concentrations of carotenes in their diets had the lowest risk of breast cancer.
 Carotenoids also play a major role in protecting the skin and eyes from the damaging effects of ultraviolet light.